The classical forward problem is to find the output response of the model due to the input impact. The model and input signal we know.

 Potential value, measured at the electrode is the sum of the potential on the surface under the electrode and the voltage drop on the contact resistance of the electrode:

-- is the measuring electrode,
+- is the potential value,- is the measuring electrode,

 - is the contact resistance